ericwbailey/empathy-prompts/CONTRIBUTING.md

 Before submitting, take a moment to find out whether your idea fits with the scope and aims of the project.
 Use the GitHub Issue and Pull Request searches to see if there is something similar to your propose feature being worked on already.

 Use the [GitHub Issues page](https://github.com/ericwbailey/empathy-prompts/issues) to submit your Feature Request.
 Please provide as much detail and context in your request as possible.

+### Submitting Prompts

+A prompt is an idea for the site to use to help facilitate Inclusive Design thinking.
+The site's [Issue Request Template](https://github.com/ericwbailey/empathy-prompts/blob/master/ISSUE_TEMPLATE.md) and  [README](https://github.com/ericwbailey/empathy-prompts/blob/master/README.md)'s [Contributing Guidelines]() have more info on what the project author considers in line with the project's overall direction.